NRLParticipation/NRL-Cookbook/docs/marketing-pr/infographics.md

-# Infographics About Programs and Impacts
+# Infographics about programs and impacts

 **Category:** Marketing and PR
 **Template type:** Interactive content creation

+**Collect these inputs before you start:**

+- [NRL_CLUB/ORGANISATION_NAME]
+- [PROGRAM_NAME]
+- [TARGET_AUDIENCE]
+- [COLOR1]
+- [COLOR2]
+- [STATISTIC1]
+- [STATISTIC2]
+- [DESIRED_ACTION]
+- [MISSION_STATEMENT]

 Turn program data into visual stories.
-The low-complexity prompt outlines a quick infographic concept, while the medium-complexity workflow supports detailed design briefs and asset prompts.
+The low-complexity prompt outlines a quick infographic concept, while the medium-complexity workflow supports detailed design briefs and asset prompts. *Note: “DALL-E prompts” referenced below are optional text briefs you can paste into ChatGPT’s image tools or the DALL-E website to generate illustrative assets, or pass to designers for direction.*

 ---

-## Low Complexity: Infographic Concept Prompt
+## Low complexity: infographic concept prompt

 ```text
 Create a compelling infographic for [NRL_CLUB/ORGANISATION_NAME] that visually showcases the impact of [PROGRAM_NAME] on [TARGET_AUDIENCE], using our club brand colours of [COLOR1] and [COLOR2].
 Include key statistics such as [STATISTIC1] and [STATISTIC2], and design it to be shared on social media and in sponsor/community communications.
 Ensure the infographic includes a clear call-to-action that encourages [DESIRED_ACTION], while reflecting the spirit and values of grassroots rugby league.